 - Preheat oven to 329°F / 165°C and line an 8 inches 20 cm round cake pan with parchment paper.

-- In the bowl of your mixer or stand mixer fitted with the whisk attachment, place the room-temperature eggs and sugar.
+- In the large bowl of a stand mixer fitted with the whisk attachment, place the room-temperature eggs and sugar.

 - Beat on medium-high speed for about 10 - 12 minutes until the mixture triples in volume.